mrEckendonk/yum-auto-update-Centos-Redhat/README.md

 Edit e-mail to your real email and execute each line seperate.
 This will create a cron(job) that will keep your system up to date.

-Happy coding!!!!
-New line to add
-Second line to asdd